scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ## Overview

-ScalarDB transactions normally execute in a single transaction manager instance.
+ScalarDB normally executes transactions in a single transaction manager instance with a one-phase commit interface, which we call normal transactions.
 In that case, you begin a transaction, execute CRUD operations, and commit the transaction in the same transaction manager instance.

-In addition to normal transactions, ScalarDB also supports two-phase-commit-style transactions called *Two-phase Commit Transactions*.
+In addition to normal transactions, ScalarDB also supports *Two-phase Commit Transactions*, which execute transactions with a two-phase interface.
 Two-phase Commit Transactions execute a transaction that spans multiple transaction manager instances.
 The transaction manager instances can be in the same process/application or in different processes/applications.
 For example, if you have transaction manager instances in multiple microservices, you can execute a transaction that spans multiple microservices.